DaveBenham/VenomModules/README.md

 The effective number of divisions is the sum of the knob and input values, rounded and clamped to an integral value between 1 and 100.
 The effective value is displayed below the knob (not yet implemented).

 ### Scale Length and input
-Defines the number of inervals (notes) in the scale.
+Defines the number of intervals (notes) in the scale.
 The final interval defines the jump from the last note in the scale to the root of the next pseudo-octave.
 The default value is 7.

 The monophonic input is scaled at 1 scale interval per volt.